kwebio/kweb-core/docs/index.md

 #### What does it look like?

-Here we create a simple "todo" list app, note this is heavily commented, excluding comments it is fewer than 40 lines of code.
+Here we create a simple "todo" list app:

 ```kotlin
 fun main(args: Array<String>) {